Fort Edward June 20, 1757

 During the pre-event Participant Forum, participants will have the opportunity to review and discuss a broad selection of F&I "scouting-provisions" related Orderly Book, Account Book, & Journal entries from various campaigns to gain a familiarity with the normative practices of the period.

-At the Event, participants will be given a 2 day allowance of provisions by six-man mess groups, that they will prepare in period fashion for consumption indoors and while on scouts.
+At the Event, participants will be issued an allowance of provisions by mess groups, that they will prepare in period fashion for consumption indoors and while on scouts.
 Participants are required to furnish thier own rudimentary cookware and will cook in the barracks fireplaces as seen in the photograph above.

 For more information, select "the Event" in the drop down menu above.